Eat Smart, Move More

 Reduce Breast Cancer Risk

-All women are vulnerable to breast cancer, but some have an increased risk.
-Risk factors include: a family history of breast cancer; menstruation before age twelve; menopause after age 55; inherited gene mutations; pregnancy of first child after age 35; overweight; and older age.
+While all women are vulnerable to developing breast cancer, certain women are at a higher risk.
+Risk factors include certain ethnicities, family history of breast cancer, menstruation before age 12, menopause after age 55, inherited gene mutations, pregnancy of first child after age 30, overweight or older age.

-- Cruciferous and dark, leafy green vegetables: spinach, broccoli, cauliflower, Brussels sprouts, cabbage, collards, kale
+- Cruciferous and dark, leafy green vegetables: Spinach, broccoli, cauliflower, Brussels sprouts, cabbage, collards and kale

-- Whole-grains: oats, barley, bulgur, whole-grain pastas, breads, cereals, crackers
+- Whole grains: Oats, barley, bulgur, whole-grain pastas, breads, cereals and crackers

-- Legumes: dried beans and peas, lentils, soybeans
+- Legumes: Dried beans and peas, lentils and soybeans

-For more information on how to eat healthier and reduce your risk of breast cancer and other diseases, consult a registered dietitian nutritionist.
+To learn more about eating healthier to reduce your risk of breast cancer and other diseases, consult a registered dietitian nutritionist.